collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 When a user has write permission to a repo, it means they can make changes directly inside of the repo.

-The Collaborative Development Model you use depends on whether you have write permission to the repo.

 </td></tr>

 <tr><td width="30%">